 Before you begin the process of changing your current expense management processes, the most important question that must be asked is “Why?”.

-Typically, organisations we deal with chose to change their processes and implement an automated Expense Solution for 1 of 4 reasons:
+Typically, organisations we deal with choose to change their processes and implement an automated Expense Management System for 1 of 4 reasons:

 2. Automated or Manual Systems?

 The decision about whether to implement an automated system or to maintain and revise an existing manual process (paper or spreadsheets) typically comes down to cost and by extension the Return on Investment (ROI) that is being anticipated.

 As a general rule, organisations with less than 5 claimants will find that a simple and properly managed spreadsheet or paper based system will be sufficient for their needs.

 Organisations of this size are typically able to enforce policies and maintain control of the claims process manually.
 This is because approval authority generally rests with one or two individuals and the complexity and nature of the expense claims does not necessitate the enforcement, tax compliance and workflow rules that an automated solution will deliver.